trashcanWolves/trashcanWolvesPorfolio/README.md

  -
 School Theatre Department

+## IT

+ - Working with Oracle SQL and Databases
+ - Can Write in C++, Java, HTML+CSS+Javascript
+ - Proficient in Microsoft Office
+ - System Admin Experience

 ## Special Skills

  - Video Editing
  - Videography
  - Photography
  - Working with Databases
  - Proficient in Microsoft Office Suite of Software

 # Requirements

 1. A Splash Page that Showcases work that you particularly want to spotlight
 2. A Section For Sound Design Work
 3. Either Brand Logo Or A Portfolio Piece on the Main Page
 4. No Broken Links
 5. Your Resume on It
 6. A Section for your Sound Design Portfolio
 7. A Section for Acting Portfolio
 8. A Section for your Video Production Portfolio
 9. A Section for your Information Technology Portfolio
 10. A Section for Extras which showcase your Lighting, Directing, & and Playwrighting Portfolio
 11. an About Me Section
 12. list all shows it presents on Website With Production Team Credits
 13. production photos to go along with the productions whenever possible
 14. A Link Back to the Homepage and a Link Pack to the Previous Page of the Website Present on Each Page
 15. The Website’s Pictures Shall Be Able To Be Enlarged By Clicking On Them

 16. A Vanity URL
         What URL do you want.
 - Acting Resume Available Upon Request

-___

-**Page Heading**
+## Page Headings
-1)  Picture=Home
+1. Picture=Home
-2)  About; takedown as note get back together tomrow to talk about
+2. About; takedown as note get back together tomrow to talk about
-3)  Resume; with resume downloadable as word document
+3. Resume; with resume downloadable as word document
-4)  Sound
+4. Sound
-5)  Video
+5. Video
-6)  Acting
+6. Acting
-7)  Information Technology
+7. Information Technology
-8)  Directing
+8. Directing
-9)  Playwrighting
+9. Playwrighting
-10) Lighting
+10. Lighting